 Program match on contributions:Minnesota no longer offers a matching grant.
 For years prior to 2011, a 15% or 10% matching grant of up to $400 per year was available to Minnesota residents, subject to income limitations.

-State tax deduction or credit for contributions:Minnesota taxpayers may claim either a tax deduction or a tax credit depending on their income.
+State tax deduction or credit for contributions:Minnesota taxpayers may claim either a tax deduction or a tax credit depending on their income, for contributions to ANY state’s 529 plan.
 A $1,500 tax deduction ($3,000 for a married couple filing jointly) can be claimed against Minnesota income tax.
 Alternatively, a tax credit equal to 50% of the contributions to accounts, reduced by any withdrawals, may be claimed with a maximum credit amount of up to $500, subject to a phase-out schedule starting at a federal adjusted gross income of $75,000.

 State tax recapture provisions:In the case of a nonqualified or taxable distribution, the taxpayer is liable to state recapture of their tax benefit in the form of an additional tax for all prior years in which the benefit was claimed.
 The additional tax is determined by a statutory formula that multiplies the amount of the non-qualified withdrawal or taxable withdrawal by a "credit ratio" and a "subtraction ratio."